This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-I’m very type A and always scheming so of course I had other trips planned that were cancelled this year.
-The biggest disappointment was our two week trip to Italy where all of the details were planned.
-It was so hard not to be bummed while under stay at home orders in Minnesota.
+I’m very type A and always scheming so of course I had other trips planned that were canceled in 2020.
+The biggest disappointment was our two-week trip to Italy where all the details were arranged.
+It was hard not to be bummed while under stay-at-home orders in Minnesota.
 When the day came that we were supposed to be traveling to Italy, it wasn’t a great day.
-There was a lot of pent up excitement that was very quickly deflated.
+There was a lot of pent-up excitement that was very quickly deflated.
 (Thanks a lot ‘Rona!)

 We did eventually fly a few months later.
-Here’s a more detailed account on how flying during a pandemic really is.
+Here’s a more detailed account of how flying during a pandemic really went.